remileduc/sherver/scripts/README.md

 `send_error()`
 --------------

-Send the given error as an answer.
+Public: Send the given error as an answer.

 Takes one parameter: the error code.
 It will be sent as an answer, along with a very small HTML explaining what is the error.